primetime00/memory_hack/README.md

 ```
 python install.py
 ```
-During installation, you will be asked if Mem Manip can be installed as a service.
-If Mem Manip is run as a service, it will always be running.
-Otherwise, Mem Manip must be manually started.
+During installation, you will be asked if Memory Hack can be installed as a service.
+If Memory Hack is run as a service, it will always be running.
+Otherwise, Memory Hack must be manually started.
 > **_NOTE:_**  Service installation for Windows uses [Non-Sucking Service Manager] to make service installation easier.
-4. Run Mem Manip if it was not installed as a service.
+4. Run Memory Hack if it was not installed as a service.
 ```
 run.bat
 ```
-5. Test Mem Manip by opening a browser windows and pointing it to [localhost:5000](http://localhost:5000)
+5. Test Memory Hack by opening a browser windows and pointing it to [localhost:5000](http://localhost:5000)

 #### Uninstall
-To uninstall Mem Manip, navigate to the installation directory and run the installation script again.
+To uninstall Memory Hack, navigate to the installation directory and run the installation script again.
 ```
 python install.py
 ```
-The script should detect the installation and ask if you would like to uninstall Mem Manip.
+The script should detect the installation and ask if you would like to uninstall Memory Hack.

 ### Linux
-Like Windows, Linux will download the installation script and install, optionally setting up Mem Manip as a service.
+Like Windows, Linux will download the installation script and install, optionally setting up Memory Hack as a service.
-1. Create a directory where Mem Manip should be installed.
+1. Create a directory where Memory Hack should be installed.
 2. Run the following command to download and install.
 ```
 python3 <(wget -qO- https://github.com/primetime00/memory_hack/raw/master/app/patches/install.py)
 ```
-During installation, you will be asked if Mem Manip can be installed as a service.
-If Mem Manip is run as a service, it will always be running.
-Otherwise, Mem Manip must be manually started.
+During installation, you will be asked if Memory Hack can be installed as a service.
+If Memory Hack is run as a service, it will always be running.
+Otherwise, Memory Hack must be manually started.
-3. Run Mem Manip if it was not installed as a service.
+3. Run Memory Hack if it was not installed as a service.
 ```
 ./run.sh
 ```
-4. Test Mem Manip by opening a browser window and pointing it to [localhost:5000](http://localhost:5000)
+4. Test Memory Hack by opening a browser window and pointing it to [localhost:5000](http://localhost:5000)

 #### Uninstall
-To uninstall Mem Manip, navigate to the installation directory and run the installation script again.
+To uninstall Memory Hack, navigate to the installation directory and run the installation script again.
 ```
 python install.py
 ```
-The script should detect the installation and ask if you would like to uninstall Mem Manip.
+The script should detect the installation and ask if you would like to uninstall Memory Hack.
 ### Steam Deck
 Steam Deck installation follows the Linux installation.
-However, you must have a password set on the Steam Deck to install Mem Manip.
+However, you must have a password set on the Steam Deck to install Memory Hack.
 Those instructions can be found [here](https://steamdecktips.com/blog/how-to-set-a-password-for-your-steam-deck-user-in-desktop-mode)

-1. Create a directory where Mem Manip should be installed.
+1. Create a directory where Memory Hack should be installed.
 2. Run the following command to download and install.
 ```
 python3 <(wget -qO- https://github.com/primetime00/memory_hack/raw/master/app/patches/install.py)
 ```
-During installation, you will be asked if Mem Manip can be installed as a service.
-If Mem Manip is run as a service, it will always be running.
-Otherwise, Mem Manip must be manually started.
+During installation, you will be asked if Memory Hack can be installed as a service.
+If Memory Hack is run as a service, it will always be running.
+Otherwise, Memory Hack must be manually started.
-3. Run Mem Manip if it was not installed as a service.
+3. Run Memory Hack if it was not installed as a service.
 ```
 ./run.sh
 ```
-4. Test Mem Manip by opening a browser window and pointing it to [localhost:5000](http://localhost:5000)
+4. Test Memory Hack by opening a browser window and pointing it to [localhost:5000](http://localhost:5000)

 #### Uninstall
-To uninstall Mem Manip, navigate to the installation directory and run the installation script again.
+To uninstall Memory Hack, navigate to the installation directory and run the installation script again.
 ```
 python install.py
 ```
-The script should detect the installation and ask if you would like to uninstall Mem Manip.
+The script should detect the installation and ask if you would like to uninstall Memory Hack.

 ## Usage
-Mem Manip is controlled through your browser.
-Ideally, Mem Manip can be accessed through your phone.
+Memory Hack is controlled through your browser.
+Ideally, Memory Hack can be accessed through your phone.
 To do this, your PC/Stream Deck must have a known IP address or host name.
 For example, the Steam Deck has a default host name of `steamdeck`

-You would access Mem Manip by opening your phone's browser and navigating to `http://steamdeck:5000`
+You would access Memory Hack by opening your phone's browser and navigating to `http://steamdeck:5000`

-You would then see the UI for Mem Manip.
+You would then see the UI for Memory Hack.

 Here are instructions for setting up a hostname in [Linux](https://www.tecmint.com/set-hostname-permanently-in-linux/) and [Windows](https://tecadmin.net/change-windows-hostname/)